chtzvt/CCDC/ESXi.md

 * Change SSH KeyPath in /etc/ssh/sshd_config
 ```
 $ vi /etc/ssh/sshd_config
-Look for AuthorizedKeysFile and change path to /etc/ssh/new-keys-%u/authorized_keys
+Look for AuthorizedKeysFile and change path to one of your datastores (/vmfs/volumes/datastore_name/%u/authorized_keys)
 ```

 * Change SSH Port in /etc/ssh/sshd_config